Tiledesk/tiledesk/helm/README.md

 Disable the first ingress host (all inbound HTTP traffic through the IP address) if you want adding : ```--set ingress.hosts[0].enabled=false```

+Add ```--recreate-pods``` option to the above command if you want to be sure all the pods are restarted with the new values.

 ## Configure TLS

 See [here](https://github.com/Tiledesk/tiledesk-deployment/blob/master/helm/docs/tls.md) how to configure TLS certificate for the Tiledesk installation.